 Changes in RCI and RDI over time give a global picture of suburbanisation in the 25 cities (Table 2 and Figure 2).
 Poverty became less centralised and less concentrated in almost every case.
-Change on each measure is broadly correlated (R=.50) but the pace of decentralisation is clearly greater than of deconcentration.
-Comparing 2004 with 2015/16, the average reductions were .05 for RCI compared with .02 for RDI respectively.
+Change on each measure is broadly correlated (R=0.50) but the pace of decentralisation is clearly greater than of deconcentration.
+Comparing 2004 with 2015/16, the average reductions were 0.05 for RCI compared with 0.02 for RDI respectively.
 The cities with the greatest relative centralisation and concentration of poverty in 2004 saw the largest reductions on each measure.
 By 2015/16, the degree of concentration was greater than of centralisation in 20 of the 25 cities, including six of the largest eleven.

 The pace of change was greatest in the larger cities, particularly London which saw the biggest reductions in relative concentration and the second biggest reduction in relative centralisation.
-These were the places where poverty was most centralised to start with, and the changes fit with our expectations about the role of size.
+The changes fit with our expectations about the role of city size discussed above.
 It is also in London that the constraints on welfare benefits, particularly housing benefit, will have most impact due to high house and rental prices (Lupton 2011; DWP 2014).
-At the same time, it is clear that the term ‘suburbanisation’ may be a rather misleading one.
-Low income groups are being pushed out of the more central areas but they are not moving to areas with low densities as relative concentration is not falling at the same rate.
+At the same time, it is clear that while low income groups are being pushed out of the more central areas, they are not moving to areas with much lower densities as relative concentration is not falling at the same rate.
 Rather they are moving to less central but still relatively dense neighbourhoods.
 For the group of larger cities, decentralisation is greater than deconcentration in every case.

 With the smaller monocentric cities, there is a more mixed picture.
 Three cases (Edinburgh, Southampton and Oxford) show changes similar to those in the larger cities, with falls on both measures, particularly centralisation.
 Edinburgh is particularly striking since it had one of the lowest levels of centralisation to start with.
 The other two both have relatively poor affordability.
-Other smaller cities show more limited changes on either measure, with one (Crawley) showing a modest increase in the centralisation of poverty while another (Medway) shows a modest increase in concentration.
+Other smaller cities show only limited change on either measure, with one (Crawley) showing a modest increase in the centralisation of poverty while another (Medway) shows a modest increase in concentration.

 The polycentric cities showed the least centralisation to start with and they show little change on this measure, though the concept of ‘centralisation’ is inherently problematic in these cases.
 Levels of concentration were similar to the other cities at the outset and there is little change in most cases although two cases (Luton and Cambridge) see significant reductions.
 In Luton, a city with a stronger industrial base, the concentration of poverty was one of the highest of any of the set of 25 cities at the outset and it remained well above average in 2015/16.